 - Grey trousers, shorts, skirt or pinafore dress.
-Skirt length must be no shorter than 3cm above the knee.

-- Jade green checked summer dress.
+- Yellow and white checked summer dress.

-- Jade green school sweatshirt or cardigan.
+- Maroon school sweatshirt or cardigan.

-- Jade green polo shirt.
+- Yellow polo shirt.

 - Plain grey or black tights.

 - Plain white or grey socks (with skirts/dresses).

-- Flat black shoes (no heels) with closed toes; or black boots\.
+- Flat black shoes with closed toes; or black boots.

-\these should be comfortable for children when sitting on the floor and, for the safety of others, not of a heavy Dr Marten style.
+these should be comfortable for children when sitting on the floor and, for the safety of others, not of a heavy Dr Marten style.